A Family Business with

 Jean’s daughter Kate became licensed as a funeral director in 2011 and joined her and her Uncle Eddie in operating the business.
 Eddie retired in 2013.
 Jean oversaw a complete renovation of the funeral home from 2014-2015.
 Sadly, Kate passed away unexpectedly in 2015 from pregnancy complications.
 Her spirit, dedication and love animate everything we do.

 And the legacy continues: Jean’s son Douglas graduated from Fine Mortunary College in 2016 and is now an apprentice funeral director.
-Our staff is rounded out by our outstanding funeral directors Joshua Hunt and Gina Ruiz and office manager extraordinaire Marianne Neergaard.
+Our staff is rounded out by our outstanding funeral director Gina Ruiz and office manager extraordinaire Marianne Neergaard.